Summer of Blob: Maine sees more big, stinging jellyfish

 Unlike other jellyfish common off Maine, they’re not entirely translucent.
 In the water, they resemble a drifting fireball, and when washed on land they can collapse into a mess that resembles a bloody crime scene.

-Record takes reports about jellyfish encounters via a website , the Jellyfish Reporter, that allows beachgoers and boaters to provide details about sightings.
-A couple of lion’s manes five or six feet across, and many have been a foot and a half to two feet.
+Record takes reports about jellyfish encounters via a website, the Jellyfish Reporter, that allows beachgoers and boaters to provide details about sightings.
+A couple of lion’s manes were 5 or 6 feet across, and many have been a foot and a half to 2 feet.

 The lion’s mane lives in cold waters in many parts of the world.
 The jellyfish uses its tentacles to capture prey, and its sting can be painful to humans, though not typically life-threatening.
 At least five swimmers in Maine have reported stings this year.